 Admission for the Online Degree

-The online bachelor's program at UW-Whitewater is a superior value at $371 per credit for the 2021-22 academic year for Wisconsin residents.
-Average undergraduate annual tuition and fees for full-time Wisconsin Residents is $7,694.
+The online program at UW-Whitewater is a superior value at $395 USD per credit for the 2023-24 academic year.
+This tuition rate applies to Wisconsin residents, out-of-state, and international students.

 Textbook rental is included in the cost of tuition for undergraduate students through the University Bookstore's Textbook Rental.
 Once enrolled in courses, students should verify what materials are needed with their instructors and contact Textbook Rental to have textbooks mailed.